Kettering: Education

 Primary Schools in Kettering include St Peter's School, an independent school, Park Road School, St Thomas More Catholic School, St Edward’s Catholic Primary School, St Andrew's Church of England School, Hawthorn School, Greenfields Primary, St Mary's, Millbrook Junior School and a number of others associated with Secondary Academies.
-A new Church of England primary school, Hayfield Cross, is opening in September 2015.
+A new Church of England primary school, Hayfield Cross, was due to open in September 2015.

 Kettering has four secondary schools, each with the ability to take on pupils after the age of 16 to allow pupils to complete their A-Levels and BTEC Diplomas.
 The four secondary schools located in the town are Bishop Stopford School, Kettering Science Academy, Kettering Buccleuch Academy and Southfield School for Girls.
-Both the Kettering Science Academy and Kettering Buccleuch Academy have become academies in recent years and both academies are joined to separate primary schools to allow for an easier transition from Key Stage 2 to Key Stage 3.
+Both academies are joined to separate primary schools to allow for an easier transition from Key Stage 2 to Key Stage 3.

 Latimer Arts College is also in the area and is located in the nearby village of Barton Seagrave.
 The school also has a sixth form facility, but no primary schools are specifically linked to them.